 3. What was the most memorable experience of your career so far?

 "The most memorable experience of my career was in 2009 when I won Organization for Women in Science for Developing World (OWSD) postgraduate scholarships for three years to study in China for a PhD degree.
 That was the beginning of breakthrough and exposure in my career till today."

 Thank you for sharing your career path with us, Oluwasefunmi!

 Interested in telling you community about challanges and achievements of your careerpath?

-Please send us a message with "Yes, I want to" to firstname.lastname@example.org
+Please send us a message with "My Career Path" to firstname.lastname@example.org